Helioclim-3 Archives - Web service USAGE

-The HelioClim-3 database provides 15 min up to monthly time series of all the radiation components over the horizontal, fix-tilted and normal plane for the actual weather conditions.
+The HelioClim-3 database provides from 1 min up to monthly time series of all the radiation components over the horizontal, fix-tilted and normal plane for the actual weather conditions.
 The Web service for free provides data from Feb.
 2004 up to Dec.
 2006, while the Web service restricted to registered users who purchased an annual subscription to HC3 can retrieve data up to yesterday.
 For more information about:

-- Versions: the most recent versions are version 4 (available at d-1 and in real time) and version 5 (d-2).
+- HelioClim-3 version: the most recent versions are version 4 (available at d-1 and in real time) and version 5 (d-2).
 Anterior versions should NOT be used.
 More information on the HelioClim-3 versions.

 - Latitude and longitude: enter the values in decimal degrees (we advise 3 or 4 digits after comma), or directly click on the map to select your point, or you can also use the "Search Address" tool on the top of the map.

 - Compute relief shadows: take into account (or not) the shadowing effect due to the far horizon.